 How to Actually Stay Consistent With Workout Tracking

 The reason most people stop tracking workouts is friction, not motivation.
-Log each set the moment you finish it, follow a set plan so there are no decisions to make, and train with a partner who keeps you honest.
-Reviewing your progress is what turns tracking into a habit.
+Log each set the moment you finish it, follow a set plan so there are no decisions to make, and review your progress.
+That review is what turns tracking into a habit.

 How do you stay consistent with workout tracking?

 The short version: make tracking so easy that skipping it takes more effort than doing it.
-Log each set the moment you finish it, follow a plan so you are never deciding what to do, lean on a training partner for accountability, and review your progress often enough that the data feels worth keeping.
+Log each set the moment you finish it, follow a plan so you are never deciding what to do, and review your progress often enough that the data feels worth keeping.
 Consistency is mostly an engineering problem, not a willpower problem.

 Almost everyone who quits tracking does it for the same reason.
 They tell themselves they will write it down later, later never comes, a few blank sessions pile up, and the log feels broken.
 The fixes below all attack that failure point.
 None of them ask you to want it more.
 They just lower the cost of doing it.